moritz89/angular-fabricjs-constraints/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Memory usage

+The memory usage was collected for different usage scenarios to verify that the Javascript memory mangement acts as expected.
+This is to confirm that the chosen model structure will work well with Javascript's memory management.
+The results can be found in the `Memory consumption.ods` file.